 Pubs On the Lizard

 The Lizard has a fabulous selection of pubs, which may not come as a surprise given its seafaring and farming history.
-Cosy up with the locals and order some of the finest ales around, and while away some time hearing the tall tales of that particular establishment.
-It’s said the Paris Hotel uses wood from the eponymous American cruise ship that sank nearby.
-Only one way to hear the story yourself…
+Cosy up by the fire and order some of the finest ales around as you sink into the charming wiles of a proper country pub.

 Halzephron Inn, near Gunwalloe